 From the very first image we saw—T’Challa sitting confidently on his throne—black excellence has been the driving philosophy.
 Black excellence isn’t just about enduring or merely surviving; it’s about thriving.
 It’s not necessarily about being respectable or fitting into mainstream notions of greatness; it’s about redefining and owning our own aesthetic and values.
 It’s about meeting subhuman depictions in society head-on, and doing so with unparalleled style, creativity, power, and joy.
-From early reviews about superb performances from an all-star black cast, to buzz about how the cast embodied African royalty and slayed on the “purple” carpet, Black Panther is treating viewers to visual displays of black excellence.
+From early reviews about superb performances from an all-star black cast, to buzz about how the cast embodied African royalty and slayed on the “purple” carpet,

 However, the film is doing more than just wowing movie-goers with great marketing.
 It is leveraging fictional elements within the Marvel Universe to dispel real world myths about Africa.
 The premise of a far-advanced African nation confronts faulty assumptions that the diverse continent represents nothing more than underdeveloped nations of uneducated people.
 Reality debunks that, too.
 In the United States, African immigrants, compared to other immigrant groups and US-born citizens, are among the most educated residents.

 With this in mind,